02 Feb 2026

 • Incentive Volume & Timing: Incentive programs can be oversubscribed or paused.
 Keep updated and include disclaimers in presentations.

-The relocation rebound is real—and it’s reshaping buyer behavior across city sizes and life stages.
-With career-led flexibility, buyers are seeking deeper lifestyle alignment—jobs, education, and wellness.
-Agents who position themselves as relocation guides, using tangible data, incentive knowledge, and market insights, will capture this emerging wave.
+The relocation rebound is real, and it’s reshaping buyer behavior across city sizes and life stages.
+Career-led flexibility means buyers now chase deeper lifestyle alignment around jobs, education, and wellness.
+Agents who set themselves up as relocation guides, armed with tangible data, incentive knowledge, and market insight, will catch this emerging wave.

 At Diverse, we believe agents who understand the evolving career-lifestyle nexus will lead the next generation of relocations.
-Use this playbook to align your strategy with the new norms—and help your clients make confident, future-proofed moves.
+Use this playbook to match your strategy to the new norms, and help your clients make confident, future-proofed moves.

 Smarter sales start here.